 We want the community to know about our chapter activities!
 Many of our events are open to the public and provide an opportunity to recruit new members who support our mission and want to meet like-minded women.
 Committee members identify community groups and online calendars through which announcements and articles can be submitted.
 Your writing, graphic design and networking skills can be put to great use.

 GEMS Committee: firstname.lastname@example.org

 GEMS is a science enrichment program for 7th and 8th grade girls in Seattle public schools.
 The goal of the program is to encourage girls to maintain and broaden their interest in STEM subjects by providing mentoring, hands-on activities, field trips, and information pertaining to a variety of scientific fields.
 The GEMS meet one evening per month and attend field trips Oct. through June.
-There are two GEMS groups – one that meets at FHCRC and one at South Seattle College in West Seattle.
+There are two GEMS groups – one that meets at Fred Hutch Cancer Research Center and one at South Shore K-8 School.
 Committee members publicize and recruit students through the schools, plan and lead the monthly programs and organize field trips.
 It is an opportunity to be a mentor, educator and role model to middle school girls.
 You will work with other talented women and gain practice explaining science to a young, enthusiastic audience!

 Group Mentoring Committee: email@example.com